Kingdom of Pergamon: Final years (138-129 BC)

 Not that much has survived in ancient sources of the reign of the last Attalid king, Attalus III; they tend to focus on his personal character rather than describe events during his reign.
 He seems to have continued to defend his kingdom militarily and to have funded various cults and religious works.
 He did not have any children, and bequeathed his realm to the Roman Republic in his will with his death in 133 BC.
 In Rome, however, discussions about whether to accept the will started.
 Meanwhile, a man named Aristonicus, claiming to be the illegitimate son of Eumenes II, assumed the dynastic name of Eumenes III, attempted to overturn Attalus III's will, and apparently acquired authority at least in the core parts of the Pergamene empire.
 In 131 Rome sent an army against him which was defeated.
 However, a second force defeated Eumenes III in 130 BC.
 They annexed the former kingdom of Pergamon, which became the Roman province of Asia.

 Urbanism and architecture

 After the Pergamene expansion in size and prestige in the early 2nd century BC, King Eumenes II embarked upon a vast building program in Pergamon to suit the capital's new prominence.
 He expanded the Library of Pergamon that had probably been started by his father Attalus I, which adjoined the newly created Temple to Athena noted above.
 He also began construction of the great Pergamon Altar in the late 180s BC.

 The Attalids also engaged in significant construction activity in many other cities within their domain.
 However, no specific ‘Attalid’ style can be identified in terms of architecture.

+Cities namend after the Attalids were Attalea in Lydia, now Yanantepe, and Attalea in Pamphylia, now Antalya.